Shop-specific acts of sustainability per category:

 Reducing food waste

-The following grocery shops and restaurants reduce food waste through various measures.
+The following grocery stores and restaurants reduce food waste through various measures.

 K-Citymarket

-K-Citymarket aims for as little food waste as possible through assortment management and prognosis and material requirements planning.
-It plans and implements order activities with the help of artificial intelligence and predictability to try to make the order quantities as specific as possible.
+K-Citymarket aims for minimal food waste through assortment management and forecasting and demand planning.
+They plan and implement ordering activities with the help of artificial intelligence and predictability to try to make the order quantities as accurate as possible.

 In addition, K-Citymarket aims to reduce food waste in the following ways:

-- By selling bread waste from the shop’s own bakery and other producers for €2 per 3 loaves of bread in the evenings.
+• By selling bread from the store’s own bakery and other producers for the price of €2 per 3 loaves of bread in the evenings.

-- By donating food fit for human consumption but no longer sold to the Vantaa Shared Table food waste terminal five days a week and to Vantaan Apuraide ry on Saturdays.
+• By donating food items still fit for human consumption but which are no longer sold in the store.
+The donations are given to Vantaan Yhteinen Pöytä food waste terminal five days a week and to Vantaan Apuraide ry on Saturdays.

 Prisma